 Should you fuel with compressed natural gas (CNG) or liquefied natural gas (LNG)?
 It depends on fuel availability, existing fuelling station locations, the type and size of your vehicles and your required driving range.

 |What it is:||natural gas that’s been piped to a compression facility||natural gas that’s been cooled to -162 °C to become a liquid|

 |Best for:||medium-duty vehicles travelling a moderate distance between refuelling||the best choice when extended driving range is required, because an LNG tank holds 2.5 times more fuel than a similar sized CNG tank|

 |How it’s delivered:||delivered through our natural gas system to various dispensing stations across BC|

 delivered from our LNG storage facilities by tank truck to:

 CNG fuelling process

-Of the five LNG storage facilities in Canada, FortisBC owns and operates the only two in Western Canada—the Mt.
+Of the five LNG storage facilities in Canada, FortisBC owns and operates two facilities on the Canadian West Coast—the Mt.
 Hayes storage facility on Vancouver Island and the Tilbury LNG plant in Delta.
 Learn more about our LNG facilities.

 Building a fuelling station